 Global Campaign Chair

-Since accepting a key volunteer position with amfAR, Ms. Stone has traveled nationally and internationally on behalf of the Foundation.
+Since accepting a key volunteer position with amfAR, Ms. Stone has traveled widely on behalf of the Foundation.
 At each of her many public appearances, she has worked tirelessly to heighten awareness of HIV/AIDS as a threat to social and economic stability and to underscore the urgent need for continued AIDS research.
 One of her main concerns is the growing HIV infection rate among adolescents and young people.
-“The complacency today is mind-boggling,” she says, “especially among young people who continue to have unprotected sex.
-It is so vital for us here at amfAR to drive the message home with these kids.
-They are playing Russian roulette with their lives.”
 Ms. Stone’s willingness to speak out on sometimes controversial topics, such as making condoms available to teenagers and teaching the practice of safer sex, makes her one of amfAR’s most effective spokespeople.

-Ms. Stone has twice served as host and auctioneer at amfAR’s Two by Two for AIDS and Art auction in Dallas, helping to raise nearly $2 million for AIDS research.
-In May 2000, she participated in an art auction for Phillips Auction House that raised $1.2 million, and in August 2000, Ms. Stone served as host and auctioneer at Cinema Against AIDS Venice at the Venice Film Festival, where she helped raise over $500,000 and launched a special line of vanity cases she personally designed for the luxury brand Louis Vuitton.
-Sales of these exceptional cases have generated nearly $3 million for amfAR.
+In August 2000, Ms. Stone served as host and auctioneer at Cinema Against AIDS Venice at the Venice Film Festival, where she helped raise over $500,000 and launched a special line of vanity cases she personally designed for the luxury brand Louis Vuitton.
+Sales of these exceptional cases have generated more than $3 million for amfAR.

 Through personal appearances, benefit premieres of her movies, and other special events, Ms. Stone has directly helped amfAR raise major contributions from many corporations and thousands of individuals.
 Her affiliation with amfAR has opened doors and broadened the Foundation’s access to urgently needed research dollars.
 And, unquestionably, the media attention she brings to amfAR and its mission has greatly increased the public’s awareness of HIV/AIDS and the devastation it wreaks.
 Time and again, in both words and actions, Sharon Stone has demonstrated her steadfast commitment to the fight against AIDS and to amfAR’s mission.
 The Foundation is proud of its association with Ms. Stone and deeply grateful for her dedication and hard work.